usr-lab/usr-lab.github.io/_pages/people.md

   - image_path: alessio
     alt: "Alessio Galatolo"
     title: "Alessio Galatolo"
     excerpt: "Alessio Galatolo is a PhD student at the Social Robotics Lab.
 He received his MSc degree in Machine Learning at KTH, Stockholm in 2022.
 His research interests mainly concern Large Language Models in topics such as Knowledge Manipulation, Personality Expression, Multi-Modal Generation in Social Robots and all the ethical implication involved.
-He is also part of PREVENT, an Uppsala-based project for cardio-metabolic diseases prevention in disadvantaged populations. "
+He is also part of PREVENT, an Uppsala-based project for cardio-metabolic diseases prevention in disadvantaged populations."
     btn_label: "Alessio's personal website"
     btn_class: "btn btn--primary"
     url: https://www.alessiogalatolo.com